tengla/rethinkdb-traits/README.md

 # rethinkdb-traits

-A library to compose rethinkdb queries with NodeJS
+A library to compose rethinkdb queries with NodeJS.

 This is not an ORM.
-It's a library to organise related queries around tables.
-It does not assume anything about relations, but rather let's you express relations yourself, through functions.
+It's a library to organize your queries.
+It does not assume anything about relations.

+It *does* create table on definition, and indexes as well.
+It makes it easier to perform queries, in a modelish way, without having a reference to the connection.

 ## To install
 ```shell